Suzuki Solio: First generation (MA63S/MA64S/MA32S; 1999)

-From 2000 until 2007, the Wagon R+ is rebadged as Opel/Vauxhall Agila.
+From 2000 until 2007, the Wagon R+ was rebadged as Opel/Vauxhall Agila.
 The Agila was built at an Opel factory in Gliwice, Poland and used Opel Engines and transmissions.
-The last Agila was a rebadged Splash.

 Second generation (MA15S; 2010)

 While the kei-version of the Wagon R went through third and fourth generations, the wider Solio remained in its first-generation until undergoing a full model change in December 2010.
 The second-generation Solio was released on 7 January 2011 and is based on the Palette instead of the Wagon R, although the Palette itself uses the Wagon R's platform.
-This generation of Solio (MA15) also provides the basis for an OEM deal with Mitsubishi Motors, rebadged as the Mitsubishi Delica D:2, which was released in March 2011.
+This generation of Solio (MA15) also provides the basis for an OEM deal with Mitsubishi Motors, who marketed a rebadged version as the Mitsubishi Delica D:2, which was released in March 2011.
 In Japan, it was sold at a specific retail chain called Car Plaza.

 Third generation (MA26S/MA36S/MA46S; 2015)

 The third-generation Solio was released in Japan on 26 August 2015.